 3 Tungsten electrode gas shielded arc welding.

-Additional metals may be added as needed.
+Supplementary metals can be added as required.

 4 Gas metal arc welding

 Arc welding is a fusion welding process that uses an electric arc as a heat source.
 The arc is generated between the continuous welding electrode and the workpiece, creating a molten pool that mixes with the parent metal.
 After the arc is removed, the weld solidifies and forms a bond with the parent material through metallurgical means.

 - Strong compression effect on the arc: CO2 decomposes into CO, O2, and O under the high temperature of the welding arc, causing the arc to have a small diameter.
 This can make it difficult to cover the end of the welding tip, leading to larger transition resistance and coarser droplets with a less axial transition path and higher splatter rate.

 - Good protection of the welding zone: CO2 is commonly used as the shielding gas due to its high density.
 After thermal decomposition, the increased volume provides better protection.